jmeowmeow/PixieReport/tasks/in-browser-composer.md

 - [x] 9.
 Demo. _Done 2023-12-07 at RC._ Consider cleanup.
 Consider architecture.

 ----
-Post-demo tasks
+Candidate milestones

+Prototype hosting tasks: weather report updates
 - [ ] 10.
+Prototype enabling tasks:
+- [ ] 11.
+CGI based pixie API which will deliver the picture
+- [ ] 12.
+CGI will refresh weather reports and redirect to the current index page and render in-page

+Post-demo result updates (alt text, downloadable, index.html or script)
+- [ ] 13.
 Take a textual report and create alt text for the pixie.
-- [ ] 11.
+- [ ] 14.
 Compose to the canvas and generate a PNG.
-- [ ] 12.
+- [ ] 15.
 Include alt text in the PNG img element's alt= attribute.

-Candidate milestones
+Later:
+- [ ] 16.
+Headless Firefox for rendering canvas to PNG result

 ----